schuyler/boolgen/README.md

 `boolgen` is a Python library and command-line tool for generating and simplifying Boolean expressions from truth tables.

-The library implenents a version of the [Quine-McCluskey method](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) to perform the simplification.
+The library implements a version of the [Quine-McCluskey method](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) to perform the simplification.
+I created it to help with [designing digital logic circuits](https://github.com/SebLague/Digital-Logic-Sim) from truth tables.

 ## Installation